samuellam123/Cryptocurrency_Swap_Form/README.md

 # CryptoSwapForm

 CryptoSwapForm is a React-based web application that allows users to swap between different cryptocurrencies.
-The application fetches real-time exchange rates and provides a user-friendly interface for swapping tokens.
+The application uses a static `prices.json` file to provide exchange rates and offers a user-friendly interface for swapping tokens.

 ## Features

 - Swap between different cryptocurrencies.
-- Real-time exchange rates.
+- Exchange rates from a static `prices.json` file.
 - Connect wallet functionality.
 - Responsive design.